magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/MLMarkerTracker/UnityEngine.XR.MagicLeap.MLMarkerTracker.MarkerData.md

-Marker data as returned by the Magic Leap SDK.
+Marker data as returned by the Magic Leap SDK